For Searchers & Co-Investors

 Frequently Asked Questions

-What is the minimum investment to co-invest in a search fund?
+What is a co-investor in a search fund?

 What returns have Spanish search fund co-investors historically earned?